christhekeele/rex/README.md

 - Build pre-defined abstractions, and template and helper functions, for as many parts of the composition as possible.

-  Optimistically this will allow even the most custom behaviour to be easily defined.
-Pessimistically, when the stack explodes there will be as many concrete, non-anonymized places as possible in the trace to refer to.
+- Build a robust DSL for defining the most common signals.

-- Create abstractions around them for common short-lived tasks like futures
+- Create abstractions around signals for common short-lived tasks like futures.

-- Create abstractions around them for common longer-lived tasks that rival OTP, but with a less implementation-leaking API and dynamic handlers
+- Create abstractions around signals for common longer-lived tasks that rival OTP, but with a less implementation-leaking API and dynamic handlers.

-- Explore other high-level abstractions available with these tool such as FRP, ECS, etc
+- Explore other high-level abstractions available with these tool such as FRP, ECS, etc.

 Signals
 -------